-Responsible Care (RC) activities refer to the voluntary initiatives undertaken by business operators in the chemical industry, with the goals of ensuring safety, the environment, and health throughout the life cycle of chemical products, from development through to the manufacture, sales, use, and disposal after final consumption, maintaining and improving the quality of those products.
+Responsible care (RC) activities refer to the voluntary initiatives undertaken by business operators in the chemical industry, with the goals of ensuring safety, health and the environment throughout the life cycle of chemical products, from development through to the manufacture, sales, use, and disposal after final consumption, maintaining and improving the quality of those products.
 These activities also strive to gain the further trust of society through continuous dialogue.

-As the body for deliberating and approving Sumitomo Chemical’s RC activities, the Responsible Care Committee is chaired by the president and comprises executive officers supervising the administrative departments and the four business sectors of the Company, and the General Manager of each Works.
-The Committee puts in place annual policies on activities, medium-term plans, and specific measures as they relate to Responsible Care.
-The committee also analyzes and assesses the results of Responsible Care activities.
+As the body for deliberating and approving Sumitomo Chemical’s RC activities, the Responsible Care Committee is chaired by the President and comprises executive officers responsible for and in charge of the administrative departments and the four business sectors of the Company, and the General Manager of each Works.
+The Committee puts in place annual policies on activities, medium-term plans, and specific measures as they relate to responsible care.
+The committee also analyzes and assesses the results of responsible care activities.
 The Committee then reports the content of its meetings to the Board of Directors as appropriate and receives necessary guidance in an effort to enhance its supervisory functions and the execution of its duties.

 Organization of Responsible Care

 Corporate Policy on Responsible Care (Safety, Health, the Environment and Product Quality)